 Mummy Review: Dinnerly is among the newcomers to the ready to prepare dinner options for Aussie families.
 It is meant to be a more budget friendly meal kit.

 Disclosure: I was provided these meals in exchange for my honest opinion and experience.
 All opinions are my own.
-This post contains affiliate links, however they have no effect on the price you pay.
-Affiliate links just mean I earn commissions from qualifying purchases.

 I’ve seen a few advertisements for Dinnerly lately, and because I had done a post reviewing the various options for easy dinner options for Aussie families, I figured it would be a perfect addition!